bigyan9134/Soccer-in-the-Time-of-Pandemic/README.md

 how the Home teams have let their performance levels drop significantly in the absence of Home Team supporters in the stadium due to pandemic-related restrictions.

+Various visualization are included in the analysis as a tool to highlight the stark contrast between the 2020/21 season as compared to seasons prior.

 The findings of this analysis could help the teams identify and pinpoint what aspect of their games needs to be addressed as a result of the absence of the supporters in the stadium.